Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Because of the length and variety of troubleshooting methods, the following article will be segmented by each step of the boot process.

-First Stage: UEFI/BIOS
+UEFI/BIOS

-When the system is first powered on, the UEFI/BIOS preforms basic integrity checks of your disk, then checks the MBR for a valid bootloader, and if it’s a GPT system, it will check the ESP (EFI System Partition) for a valid bootloader.
+When the system is first powered on, the UEFI/BIOS preforms basic integrity checks of your disk, then checks the MBR for a valid bootloader, and if it’s a GPT system, it will check the ESP(EFI System Partition) for a valid bootloader.
 If it is not found, you may get an error stating boot failure, the system may load into the UEFI/BIOS, or it may reboot.

-2. If the live environment boots successfully it indicates the bootloader is not functioning correctly.
+It indicates the bootloader is not functioning correctly.
 You can attempt to fix the bootloader by chrooting in:

-Chrooting on non Arch based distributions:
+On non Arch based distributions:

 Mount the root filesystem, where sdXY is your root partition, or /.
 You can find it by running lsblk, and looking at the size, or using sudo fdisk -l, and looking at the partition size and type.